• Next Event •

 The society currently enjoys a membership of over 200 members and held meetings at the Preston Minster on Church Street from September until May the following year (excluding January).
-As from the next event, all meetings will now be held at St. George the Martyr Church, George Road.
+All meetings will now be held at St. George the Martyr Church, George Road.
 Meetings are held on the first Monday of each month of the meetings programme and usually entail an illustrated presentation by a local knowledgeable speaker on a topic about Preston or its surrounding areas.

 Since it was founded in 1948, the Society has always stationed its meetings around the centre of Preston thus allowing convenience of access for everyone living both north and south of the River Ribble.